thanhdatle/workadventure-helm-charts/README.md

 ## How to add new chart:
 - Clone repo
 - Put chart to the `helm-chart-sources` directory
-- Lint charts to be sure that it works
+- Lint charts to be sure that it does not have errors
 ```shell
 helm lint helm-chart-sources/*
 ```